SoftInstigate/restheart-website/docs/graalvm.md

 RESTHeart fully supports the GraalVM:

-- you can run RESTHeart using the GraalVM
+- RESTHeart can be run and is supported on the GraalVM
+- Services and Interceptors can be implemented in JavaScript and TypeScript leveraging the GraalVM polyglot programming model
-- you can build RESTHeart (and your custom plugins) to a native image using GraalVM’s `native-image` tool
+- RESTHeart (and your custom plugins) can be built as a native image using GraalVM’s `native-image` tool

 ## Why GraalVM